defendtheweb/hackthis.co.uk/README.md

     ```
     and follow the instructions.
 The script will:

     -    Install Apache, MySql, PHP and relevant libraries if not installed yet
     -    Set up a virtual host name of your choosing on your local machine and set up the site there
     -    Configure .htaccess and config.php with the appropriate definitions
     -    Create hackthis database and tables

 3. Navigate to your local copy of the website.
-    Replace 'your.virtual.hostname' below with the name chosen during the installation.
+    Replace <your.virtual.hostname> below with the name chosen during the installation.

     ```
     http://<your.virtual.hostname>/?generate